matplotlib/matplotblog/content/posts/how-to-create-custom-tables/index.md

 from matplotlib import pyplot as plt
 ```

-First, we will need to set up a coordinate space - I like two approaches;
+First, we will need to set up a coordinate space - I like two approaches:
 1. working with the standard Matplotlib 0-1 scale (on both the x- and y-axis) or
 2. an index system based on row / column numbers (this is what I will use here)